USC-ACTLab/crazyswarm/docs2/overview.rst

 The simulator uses the Crazyflie firmware as a software-in-the-loop (SIL).
 It provides the same ROS interface as the server and therefore can be used with C++ or Python user code.

-Currently, the desired setpoint is visualized in rviz (see :ref:`usage`).
-However, the code is prepared to support physics-based simulation in the future as well.
+It is possible to just visualize the setpoint (for fast operation), or to use a physics-based simulator (see :ref:`usage`).

 Support functionality with backends